Cuprate/cuprate/books/protocol/src/consensus_rules/hardforks.md

 # Hard Forks

-Monero makes use of hard-forks to update it's protocol.
+Monero makes use of hard-forks to update its protocol.
 Although it has never been used, Monero has a system in it's codebase to allow voting for activation of a hard-fork[^hardfork-class].
 It works by using the blocks `minor version` field as a voting field, when enough blocks vote for a hard fork the fork is activated.